snsinahub-org/iis-webdeploy/README.md

 # iis-webdeploy

-This action helps to deploy entire application to a local or remote IIS server.
-Moreover, this action supports to add or remove a file to/from IIS server as well, this feature is specifically useful when you try to make a website offline or bring it back to online.
+This GitHub Action helps deploy an entire application to a local or remote IIS server.
+Additionally, it supports adding or removing files from the IIS server, which is particularly useful for taking a website offline or bringing it back online.

 ```YAML
   - name: publish to server